Jeanie Johnston: Ship history

-In 2003 the replica Jeanie Johnston sailed from Tralee to Canada and the United States visiting 32 US and Canadian cities and attracting over 100,000 visitors.
+In 2003, the replica Jeanie Johnston sailed from Tralee to Canada and the United States, visiting 32 US and Canadian cities and attracting over 100,000 visitors.
 She took part in the Tall Ships Race from Waterford to Cherbourg in 2005 and finished 60th out of 65 ships.
-Other notable Irish tall ships or sail training ships are the Asgard II (lost in the Bay of Biscay in 2008), the Dunbrody, the Lord Rank (N.I.) and the Creidne (I.N.S.).
+Other notable Irish tall ships or sail-training ships are the Asgard II (lost in the Bay of Biscay in 2008), the Dunbrody, the Lord Rank (N.I.), and the Creidne (I.N.S.).

-The replica is currently owned by the Dublin Docklands Development Authority who bought it in 2005 for a reported 2.7 million Euro, which were used to clear outstanding loans on the vessel guaranteed by Tralee Town Council and Kerry County Council.
-From 2006 to 2008 she was operated on their behalf by Rivercruise Ireland.
+The replica is currently owned by the Dublin Docklands Development Authority, who bought it in 2005 for a reported €2.7m, which was used to clear outstanding loans on the vessel guaranteed by Tralee Town Council and Kerry County Council.
+From 2006 to 2008, she was operated on their behalf by Rivercruise Ireland.
 During that time she carried approximately 980 sail trainees and over 2,500 passengers, making regular visits to ports around Britain and Ireland, and also undertaking several trips to Spain each summer, often carrying voyage crew who intended to join the Camino de Santiago.
 In between these voyages she would offer day-sails in Dublin Bay.

-In early 2009 the Dublin Docklands Development Authority and Rivercruise Ireland could not reach agreement.
+In early 2009, the Dublin Docklands Development Authority and Rivercruise Ireland could not reach agreement.
 DDDA then offered the Department of Defence use of the ship as a training vessel for free (as a replacement for the sunken Asgard II), but the offer was turned down.
-The Department of Defence declared the Jeanie Johnston unsuitable because of her lack of speed, her required crew size of 11 and her inability to participate in tall ships races.
+The Department of Defence declared the Jeanie Johnston unsuitable because of her lack of speed, her required crew size of 11, and her inability to participate in tall ships races.

 No alternative operator was found until mid-2010, when Galway-based company Aiseanna Mara Teoranta was appointed to operate the ship as a museum.
 In 2010, the ship was not in seagoing condition.
-In 2011, significant water damage was discovered, but repair work wasn't carried out until three years later since the DDDA claims it did not have the funding to dry dock the vessel.
-As of 2015, another 500,000 euro would be required to make the ship seaworthy and suitable for training.
+In 2011, significant water damage was discovered, but repair work was not carried out until three years later, since the DDDA claims it did not have the funding to dry dock the vessel.
+As of 2015, another €500,000 would be required to make the ship seaworthy and suitable for training.

 Running the ship as a tourist attraction costs €240,000 a year, of which €70,000 are costs of operating the ship.
-Dry docking and repairs cost €70,000, €40,000 is spent on maintenance and some €30,000 on marketing.
+Dry docking and repairs cost €70,000, €40,000 is spent on maintenance, and some €30,000 on marketing.
 Ticket sales to 20,000 visitors in 2014 made €140,000.